NASA-AMMOS/aerie-simple-model-power/README.md

-# Generic/Multi-Mission Power Model
+# Aerie Simple Power Model

-This repo provides a simple Aerie power mission model.
-Below are the steps on how to upload and use this model in Aerie.
+This repository provides a simple, configurable spacecraft power model for use within the [Aerie framework](https://github.com/NASA-AMMOS/aerie).
+The power model includes basic components to represent a power source (e.g. solar arrays), spacecraft power loads (represented as a power equipment list), and energy storage (e.g. battery).
+A detailed description of the equations and variables that drive the model behavior is available [here](docs/ModelBehaviorDescription.md).

+## Quick Start

+Interested in giving the power model a quick spin?
+We've pre-built a very simple example spacecraft model, demosystem, that uses the power model.
+This model has a few activities in it that turn on/off various spacecraft loads.
+To try out this model, simply load [demosystem.jar](demosystem.jar) into Aerie.
+If you have never used Aerie before and need some help getting it deployed and uploading a model, start [here](https://nasa-ammos.github.io/aerie-docs/introduction/#fast-track).

+Once you have loaded [demosystem.jar](demosystem.jar) into Aerie, make a plan with a time range of your choosing (a plan length of a day should be reasonable).
+Once you have created a plan, add a couple of activities to it (e.g. TurnOnCamera) and hit the simulate button.
+Once the simulation completes you should see a green check appear next to the Simulation icon, and viola, you have successfully run the power model!

+To actually see the results of the simulation you ran, you can load a pre-built view that will place a number of different resources on to the timeline for (power load, battery state of charge, etc.)

+There are number of configuration variables available in the "Simulation" pane that you can adjust to produce different behavior with the power model.
+Feel free to play around with these configurations and re-simulate to see how the results change.

 ## Organization

-The core power model is in the [power system package](https://github.jpl.nasa.gov/MPS/aerie-power-system/tree/main/src/main/java/powersystem) in this repo.
+The core power model is in the [power system package](src/main/java/powersystem/) in this repo.
 This is what the mission modeler would integrate into their own spacecraft model if they needed a power model.
-The [demosystem package](https://github.jpl.nasa.gov/MPS/aerie-power-system/tree/main/src/main/java/demosystem) in this repo is an example to show how a mission modeler can integrate this power model into their model, specifically by changing their package.info file and their top-level mission class.
+The [demosystem package](src/main/java/demosystem/) in this repo is an example to show how a mission modeler can integrate this power model into their model, specifically by changing their package.info file and their top-level mission class.

 ## Prerequisites